 Business Class Seat Review & Which Is Best

 In front of the seat, below the entertainment screen, is an ottoman footrest, which forms part of the fully flat-bed when the seat is reclined.
-The flat-bed is just over 2 metres (82 inches) long and the side storage compartment offers extra knee space for sleeping on your side.
+The flat-bed is just over 2 meters (82 inches) long, and the side storage compartment offers extra knee space for sleeping on your side.

 What are the best Business Class seats on UL’s A330-300?

-It is always hard to choose the best seat on a flight for more than one traveller.
-Solo travellers should go for the window seats.
-If you are travelling with companions, you may all want to choose window seats one behind the other, or you may prefer a pair of middle seats.
-To be honest, the middle seats really don’t lend themselves all that well to traveling with a partner as they are so private that you will have too lean forward to have a chat.
+It is always hard to choose the best seat on a flight for more than one traveler.
+Solo travelers should go for the window seats.
+If you are traveling with companions, you may all want to choose window seats one behind the other, or you may prefer a pair of middle seats.
+To be honest, the middle seats really don’t lend themselves all that well to traveling with a partner as they are so private that you will have to lean forward to have a chat.
 So you might just as well go for the windows if you like the view.

 What are the worst Business Class seats on UL’s A330-300?

 I suggest avoiding the very front row (row 1) due to its proximity to the galley and lavatories.
 I also suggest avoiding the last row of Business Class (row 7), close to the Economy bassinet seats.
 It is worth noting that the window seats in row 7 are missing a window.

 Amenity Kit On SriLankan Airlines

 You get noise-canceling headphones, a pillow, and a blanket.
 However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4:30 hours from Colombo to Doha).